 inactive

-10. Review the recent journal when a lifecycle command reports a failure or the service falls back to failed.
+10. Read the recent unit journal when a lifecycle command fails or the service returns to failed after it seemed to work.